metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.47.0

+- The multimethod `metabase.driver/supports?` has been deprecated in favor of `metabase.driver/database-supports?`.
+The existing default implementation of `database-supports?` currently calls `supports?`, but it will be removed in 0.55.0.

 ## Metabase 0.46.0

 - The process for building a driver has changed slightly in Metabase 0.46.0.
 Your build command should now look